-The Invisible Flaws Of Real Estate
+The Unforeseen Flaws Of Real Estate

 The Common “Red Flags”

 1. Future of the Area – Are home values increasing or decreasing in the general vicinity?
-If values are increasing, you may have more resale potential.
+If values are rising, you may have more resale potential.
 Just be sure the neighborhood information you receive is accurate and current.

-2. Local School System – Although you may not have school age children, investigate the schools in the neighborhood before evaluating a home’s value.
+2. Local School System – Although you may not have school-age children, investigate the schools in the neighborhood before evaluating a home’s value.
 The school’s reputation may affect demand for your home in the future.

 8. Over Investing – Owning the most expensive home in a neighborhood is not necessarily the best move because the surrounding homes may not be able to support an above-average price range.
-Homes with luxurious and extravagant decor or amenities, or homes that are larger than the other homes may limit the value of the investment.
+Homes with luxurious and extravagant decor or amenities or homes that are larger than the other homes may limit the value of the investment.

 12. Extended Market Exposure – Be aware and take into consideration the length of time the home has been for sale.
 Why are people not looking at it?
 Or if they are, what is keeping them from buying it?
 Is it just price?
-When you suspect a home has been on the market a long time, ask the agent for a copy of the property’s listing history for the past five years.
-A neighbor can also be a good source for information.
+When you suspect a home has been on the market for a long time, ask the agent for a copy of the property’s listing history for the past five years.
+A neighbor can also be a good source of information.

 OK, So Now What?